Tolkien family: Michael George R. Tolkien

 Michael George Reuel Tolkien (born 1943) is a British poet.
 He is the grandson of J. R. R. Tolkien, being the eldest son of Michael H. R. Tolkien.
 Michael Tolkien was educated at The Oratory School in Oxford and then Ampleforth College.
 He studied English and Classics at St Andrews University and later a B.Phil. at Oxford.
 He taught as Head of English at Uppingham School until 1992.
 He has several volumes of published poetry including "Taking Cover", "Outstripping Gravity" and "Reaching for a Stranger".
 He is published by Redbeck Press.
 Michael Tolkien has two daughters, Catherine, born in 1969 and Ruth, born in 1982.
 He is married to the artist Rosemary Walters.
-He sits on the board of the Tolkien Company.
+He sits on the board of the Tolkien Estate.